japhero/ObsidianMain/Areas/school/Math/Logarithms.md

 ---
 # logarithm question
-The log question is the idea of represent log as a logical expression or a method of thinking through the operation of logs.
-For example when we think of division we think of basic things such as how many groups of one number do i have.
+The log question is the idea of representing log as a logical expression or a method of thinking through the operation of log.
+We can see this thought process when we think through division, as how many groups of one number do i have.
 For logarithms this question is ==**what exponent will make my base equal to my argument**==.
 We can also see this in the formula.
 <img src = "https://i.imgur.com/TxNp3hn.png" width  =70%>